Playlist Takeover And Interrupt To Override Schedule Content

 This setting is required to block the other normal content from coming back on the screen during the takeover period

-Set the Scheduling for the Takeover
+Set the Scheduling for the Takeover to interrupt what was already playing

 Reminder – Times are evaluated by the Player receiving the instruction against their local timezone.
 This requires the players to know the correct time to act correctly.